Bête Noire (album): Lawsuits with E.G. Records

 Prior to the release of the album, Ferry claimed that his recording agreement with the label E.G. ended in March 1987 and that he was in a position to sell his new album to any company.
 E.G. said that he was in breach of a 15-year contract which gave them exclusive rights to market the album in Canada and the United States.
 The action was heard at the High Court of Justice in London, and in a preliminary hearing, the parties agreed that if the album were to be released before the main hearing, Ferry was to pay a third of the royalties into a joint account with E.G. – which they would receive if they were to win the case.
 E.G. later won the case and they marketed the album in Canada and the United States.

-The album was released in the United States by Reprise Records.
-Reprise Records 25598 debuted on the Billboard chart November 21, 1987, and spent 31 weeks on the chart peaking at No. 63.
+The album was released in the United States by Reprise Records, and debuted on the Billboard chart November 21, 1987, spending 31 weeks on the chart, peaking at No. 63.

 1988–89 tour

 Ferry toured Australia, Japan, United States, Canada, and Europe to promote the album.
 The Edge from U2 joined Ferry on stage at the Dublin show to perform the Irish folk song, "Carrickfergus" (which Ferry had previously recorded in 1978 for The Bride Stripped Bare) and Johnny Marr joined the backing band for "The Right Stuff" at the Manchester show.
-Roxy Music saxophonist and oboist Andy MacKay also joined the backing band for a few numbers at the London Palladium and Wembley Arena dates.
+Roxy Music saxophonist and oboist Andy MacKay also joined the backing band for a few songs at the London Palladium and Wembley Arena dates.

 Several of the songs from the Glasgow show were included on several Bryan Ferry CD singles between 1993 and 1995.